ghost-town/grunt-init-assemble/README.md

 _Note that this template will generate files in the current directory, so be sure to change to a new directory first._

-## What this project contains

-In the the `test` directory you will find the following files:

-* `example.hbs`: this is an example template, which contains code for both an example helper and a starting point for your new custom helper.
-* `example.json`: this is the data file used by the helper
-* `helper-example.js`: umm...

 ## Related info

 * [grunt-init-helper](https://github.com/assemble/grunt-init-helper): generate new Handlebars helpers for Assemble.